tombenke/giri-fu-hw/README.md

 giri-fu-hw
 ==========

-Hardware module of the giri-fu functional unit, that is a simple relay board, with an MCU unit.
+Hardware module of the giri-fu functional unit, that is a simple relay board, with its own MCU.

+It is a proof of concept for a tiny autonomous device, that is able to control 24 VAC magnetic valves in real circumstances:

+- wet and dirty environment,
+- wide range of temperature,
+- mechanical stress.

-This (v1.0.x) version is just documenting [the early prototype](docs/images/prototype.jpg?raw=true "giri-fu-hw prototype"), that was made on a raster panel.
+Th v1.0.x version is just documenting [the early prototype](docs/images/prototype.jpg?raw=true "giri-fu-hw prototype"), that was made on a raster panel.
 (Note: The PCB design differs from the raster panel version).

 The PCB layout was intentionally designed to be very simple, in order to make it easy to reproduce with DIY technologies.